Generalised Evasive Subspaces: Cutting Blocking Sets and Minimal Rank-Metric Codes

 By taking $h=2$ and $n=3$ in our Corollary \ref{cor:existencecutting}, we obtain that there always exists a linear $2$-cutting blocking set of rank $m+3$.
 Therefore we have established the following result.

 \begin{theorem} There exists a (non-degenerate) minimal $[m+3,3]_{q^m/q}$ code for all $m\geq 4$. \end{theorem}

-\begin{remark} Although the the minimal vector rank-metric codes constructed in \cite[Theorem~6.7]{alfarano2021linear} are shorter than those of Theorem \ref{th:constminimalcodes} (the lengths are $m+2$ and $m+3$, respectively, and the main challenge in the theory of minimal codes is to construct short codes), in our Theorem~\ref{th:newconstrctionminimal} we have no restrictions on $m$, while \cite[Theorem 6.7]{alfarano2021linear} requires $m\not\equiv 3,5 \pmod{6}$ and $m\geq 4$.
-The codes of \cite{alfarano2021linear} can be extended from length $m+2$ to $m+3$, but the constraints on $m$ still remain.
+\begin{remark} Although the minimal vector rank-metric codes constructed in \cite[Theorem~6.7]{alfarano2021linear} are shorter than those of Theorem \ref{th:constminimalcodes} (the lengths are $m+2$ and $m+3$, respectively, and the main challenge in the theory of minimal codes is to construct short codes), in our Theorem~\ref{th:newconstrctionminimal} we have no restrictions on $m$, while \cite[Theorem 6.7]{alfarano2021linear} requires $m\not\equiv 3,5 \pmod{6}$ and $m\geq 4$.
+More, recently in \cite{lia2023short} other constructions have been found, but the constraints on $m$ and $q$ still remain.